-Betsy is the Director of Kaleidoscope Arts Project, a program of Imagination Celebration in Colorado Springs as well as the Artistic Director of The Kaleidoscope Dance Project, a semi-professional company showcasing the Pikes Peak regions premiere dancers.
-With more than forty years of experience teaching dance and musical theater, Ms. McClenahan also shares her times with CIVA Charter High School where she is the Director of Dance and with the Colorado Department of Education where she helps to write dance curriculum.
-In 2010, Ms. McClenahan helped to create the What-If Festival of Innovation which is now in its 5th year and reaches more than 30,000 visitors each September.
-In her 30 year stage career, her favorite roles have included Cassie in A Chorus Line, Mother Superior in Nunsence, Molly Brown in The Unsinkable Molly Brown, and her 15 seasons at Bob Young’s Cabaret.
-Ms. McClenahan is thrilled to be a part of the Children’s Chorale family!
+Betsy is the Director of Kaleidoscope Arts Project, a program of Imagination Celebration in Colorado Springs, as well as the Artistic Director of The Kaleidoscope Dance Project, a semi-professional company showcasing the Pikes Peak regions premiere dancers.
+With more than forty years of experience teaching dance and musical theater, Betsy also shares her times with CIVA Charter High School where she is the Director of Dance and with the Colorado Department of Education where she helps to write dance curriculum.
+In 2010, Betsy helped to create the What-If Festival of Innovation which reaches more than 30,000 visitors each September.
+In her 30+ year stage career, her favorite roles have included Cassie in A Chorus Line, Mother Superior in Nunsence, Molly Brown in The Unsinkable Molly Brown, and her 15 seasons at Bob Young’s Cabaret.
+Betsy is thrilled to be a part of the Children’s Chorale family!

 Program Assistant and Overture Assistant

 Donna has been a parent member of the Children’s Chorale for many years.
-Her three children sang with the Chorale and through their years she has had many opportunities as a Chorale volunteer.
-She has served on the Parent Council as a Parent Representative as well as Co-Chairman.
+Her three children sang with the Children's Chorale and through their years she has had many opportunities as a volunteer.
+She has served on the Parent Council as a Parent Representative as well as Co-Chair.
 Donna has been to every Chorale summer camp except two and regretted missing those.
 She has particularly enjoyed having the opportunity to travel with the Chorale.
 Donna’s background is in children.
 She graduated from Brigham Young University with a Master’s of Science in Speech Therapy and Elementary Education.
 She taught reading and speech skills to children with special needs up until the time her children were born.
-Since then Donna has tutored, taught after school classes, and volunteered at church, school and in the community.
+Since then Donna has tutored, taught afterschool classes, and volunteered at church, school, and in the community.
 She’s thrilled to be helping in the office and getting to know your children.

 Elizabeth is a Texas native.
-She returned to Colorado Springs in 2014 when her son, Daniel, auditioned for the Children’s Chorale & was invited to join the Summit Ensemble.
-During her son’s four years with the choir she served as parent rep, Ad Sales Coordinator & on the Parent Council.
-During the day she works remote for her families air conditioning business in Texas as an Accounting Asst. & Finance Director.
-In Texas she was a youth leader, children’s ministry leader, & participated in the dance ministry for ten years.
-Working with kids & dance are her two loves so she’s excited to be able to share that passion with the Children’s Chorale.
+She returned to Colorado Springs in 2014 when her son, Daniel, auditioned for the Children’s Chorale and was invited to join the Summit Ensemble.
+During her son’s four years with the choir she served as Parent Representative, Ad Sales Coordinator, and on the Parent Council.
+During the day she works remotely for her family's air conditioning business in Texas as an Accounting Assistant & Finance Director.
+In Texas at her church, she was a youth leader, children’s ministry leader, and participated in the dance ministry for ten years.
+Working with kids and dance are her two loves so she’s excited to be able to share that passion with the Children’s Chorale.
 Her son is now an alum but she looks forward to continuing on with the Children’s Chorale in the office, on Parent Council, Ad Sales Coordinator and wherever else she can be of help.